IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/13_Virtualization/00_igGrid_Virtualization_Overview.md

 - [Virtualization (Fixed)](%%SamplesUrl%%/grid/virtualization-fixed): This sample demonstrates the HTML virtualization capabilities of the `igGrid` using fixed number of rows.

-- [Continuous Virtualization](%%SamplesUrl%%/grid/virtualization-continuous): This sample demonstrates the Continuous Virtualization capabilities of the `igGrid` control.
+- [Virtualization (Continuous)](%%SamplesUrl%%/grid/virtualization-continuous): This sample demonstrates the Continuous Virtualization capabilities of the `igGrid` control.